 Stable Homes, Built on Love committed to “explore the case for mandating” a mandatory financial allowance across all local authorities, as recommended by the Independent Review of Children’s Social Care in 2022 for special guardians and kinship carers with child arrangements orders where the child would otherwise be in care.
 In our 2022 annual survey, 8 in 10 kinship carers told us that this was the most important recommendation made by the Review and the one thing they wanted to see the Government implement above all else.

-The Lords Public Services Committee in its response to the children’s social care implementation strategy had also encouraged the Government to go further and suggested that it “should ensure that sufficient financial support for those caring for their kin is provided regardless of whether the arrangement is formal or informal, and that it is consistent across England.
+The Lords Public Services Committee in its response to the children’s social care implementation strategy has also encouraged the Government to go further and suggested that it “should ensure that sufficient financial support for those caring for their kin is provided regardless of whether the arrangement is formal or informal, and that it is consistent across England.
 Additional funding should be allocated to local authorities to provide this support in the immediate future.”

-The eligibility restriction to those who are special guardians where the child was previously in care is disappointing but signals a clear intention of the pathfinder to explore specifically whether a consistent financial allowance acts as a significant influence in decisions to move towards the permanency of special guardianship for kinship foster carers (or, put another way, if the lack of existing guaranteed financial support for special guardians acts as the crucial barrier which keeps kinship foster carers in that arrangement).
-We know there is a strong economic argument for well-supported kinship care which involves supporting children to be cared for outside of the local authority care system.
-However, there was an opportunity at the very least to deliver a more substantual pilot with a broader scope, exploring the outcomes for a wider group of kinship families when consistent financial support is offered, which has been missed.
+We believed the previously-announced pathfinder, committed to by the previous Government in the National Kinship Care Strategy last year, was a welcome step forward.
+The eligibility restriction to those who are special guardians where the child was previously in care was disappointing but signaled a clear intention of the pathfinder to explore specifically whether a consistent financial allowance acts as a significant influence in decisions to move towards the permanency of special guardianship for kinship foster carers (or, put another way, if the lack of existing guaranteed financial support for special guardians acts as the crucial barrier which keeps kinship foster carers in that arrangement).
+Previously, the Government’s Stable Homes, Built on Love strategy had agreed with the Independent Review of Children’s Social Care’s assessment that the current system perversely incentivises kinship carers to become foster carers given this can be the only route to access financial support, and acknowledged this can be a barrier to permanence for children who would otherwise be cared for under a different legal order.

-What needs to happen next
+What should happen next

 In addition, the new Government should ensure all kinship carers can access other elements of financial support which can better support family life, such as free childcare.
 Currently, some kinship families can be unfairly locked out of existing childcare support schemes (e.g. 15 hours free childcare for 2 year olds) where there isn’t a legal order securing the family arrangement and when the child wasn’t previously in local authority care.
-The expansion of free childcare hours announced in the 2023 Spring Budget could help more kinship families access childcare, but using the same eligibility criteria as the current scheme for 3 and 4 year olds will continue to miss many of those families who need this the most, although making support for childcare costs in Universal Credit available up front is welcome.

 The new Government should also work with local authorities to ensure kinship carers can access the emergency financial support they need right now, particularly as the cost of living crisis continues to have a significant impact on families across the country.
 Our Breaking Point report found that 1 in 10 kinship households had run out of food and couldn’t afford to buy more in the last two weeks.
 Existing special guardianship guidance is very clear that “financial issues should not be the sole reason for a special guardianship arrangement failing to survive”.
 Whilst ongoing work to explore a financial allowance is crucial to deliver long-term financial security, too many families are in poverty today.
 As such, the new Government should consider additional targeted funding for kinship families and others supported by children’s social care services, particularly where there is an identified risk to permanence or of family breakdown.